Contents of Article

 - Easy to hold in your hand when your dog is fidgeting

-- Some reports of pins falling out over time
+- Reports of steel pins falling out over time

 The Safari Pin & Bristle Brush for Dogs with Wood Handle is another top-notch pick for Pitbull owners.
 Bristle brushes are the preferred brush for most Pitbull owners since it keeps their coat clean and sleek.
 Like the GoPets brush, we listed above, the Safari brush gives you the best of both worlds with pins on one side and bristles on the other.